open-craft/opencraft/documentation/configuration.md

 ### OpenStack images

-Open edX is currently designed to run on Ubuntu 20.04.
+The latest release of Open edX (Koa) is currently designed to run on Ubuntu 20.04.
 Your OpenStack host may already have an image available for this version of Ubuntu.
 You can manage OpenStack images using `glance`:

     pip install python-glanceclient